molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 Here comes the interesting part.
-We want the Observable to emit the value now.
+We want the Observable to emit a value now.
 We simulate the passage of 100 milliseconds with `tick(100)`.

 ```typescript
 it('translates the key, async service response', fakeAsync(() => {